Top 20 common interview questions and answers

 This shows you really understand the industry and the main players.
 Think about a few and say how you think they compare; similarities, differences.
-This is a good opportunity to highlight what you think are the company’s key strengths.
+This is a good opportunity to highlight to your interviewer what you think the company’s key strengths are.

 This is not the arena for full disclosure.
 You want to stay positive and add a few specific statements or paraphrase.
 Something like “Joe Blogs always mentioned how reliable and hard working I was” is enough.

 If you are serious about changing jobs then it is likely that you are applying to other positions.
 It is also a way of showing that you are in demand.
-Be honest but don’t go into too much detail, you don’t want to spend a great deal of time on this.
-If asked about names of who you have spoken to it is absolutely legitimate to say you prefer not to disclose that information at this stage.
+Be honest but don’t go into too much detail - you don’t want to spend a great deal of time on this.
+If asked about names of who you have spoken to, it is absolutely legitimate to say you’d prefer not to disclose that information at this stage.

-Your answer is of course that you are an excellent team player; there really is no other valid answer here as you will not function in an organisation as a loner.
-You may want to mention what type of role you tend to adopt in a team, especially if you want to emphasis key skills such as leadership.
+Your answer is, of course, that you are an excellent team player; there really is no other valid answer here as you will not function in an organisation as a loner.
+You may want to mention what type of role you tend to adopt in a team, especially if you want to emphasise key skills such as leadership.
 Be prepared to give specific examples in a very matter of fact sort of way.

-14- What kind of decisions do you find most difficult to take?
+14. What kind of decisions do you find most difficult to make?

 There is no right or wrong here.
 The logic behind this type of question is that your past behaviour is likely to predict what you will do in the future.
 What the interviewer is looking for is to understand what you find difficult.

-Here the emphasis is on the implemented.
-You may have had many brilliant ideas, but what the interview is looking for is something that has actually materialised.
+Here the emphasis is on the ‘implemented’.
+You may have had many brilliant ideas, but what the hiring manager is looking for is something that has actually materialised.
 Be prepared to briefly describe how it went from an idea to implementation stage.

 Beware of this type of question!
 Under no circumstances is it necessary to break company policy to achieve something.
-Resist the temptation to answer and give examples, as what the interviewer is looking for is to determine how ethical you are and if you will remain true to company policy.
+Resist the temptation to answer and give examples, as what the interviewer is looking for is to determine how ethical you are as a candidate - and if you will remain true to company policy.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.